ReallyNewb/retrostudio-docs/code-blocks/actions/players/is-owner.md

 #### AllowAuthorizedUsers (Bool)

-Includes players that have edit access to the game.
+Determines if the operation includes players that have edit access to the game.

 * [x] Can use Variable